umairnadeem/neo-bank-app/README.md

 # Neo Bank App

 > A modern banking app wrapper that displays your banking information in a convenient manner.
 Proposed features include a graph display of your earnings/spending and the ability to send/recieve money.
+Current features include a secure login page with comprehensive error-handling and a custom cookie tracking solution.

 ## Table of Contents